 Fixed Income Securities (Bonds) and Certificates of Deposit ("CDs").

-For securities purchased or sold in the secondary market, we will typically act in the capacity of a principal, As a principal, we execute trades out of our inventory account, and charge you a commission-equivalent fee referred to as a mark-up (when you buy) or a mark-down (when you sell).
+For securities purchased or sold in the secondary market, we act in the capacity of a principal, As a principal, we execute trades out of our inventory account, and charge you a commission-equivalent fee referred to as a mark-up (when you buy) or a markdown (when you sell).
 When we act as principal, the Firm's total compensation consists of the sales credit charged by your financial professional (which will vary depending on the bond type, duration, and availability), and a mark-up or mark-down that the WS trading desk may include as a part of the transaction.
 As a percentage of the purchase or sale, our total mark-ups and mark-downs will typically average between 0% and 2.49%.

-On occasion, Wedbush may also sell you "new issue" fixed income investments on the primary market - for example through a public offering of corporate bonds or municipal bonds, or on behalf of a bank issuing new CDs.
+On occasion, Wedbush may also sell you "new issue" fixed income investments on the primary market for example through a public offering of corporate bonds or municipal bonds, or on behalf of a bank issuing new CDs.
 For newly issued securities, you pay the initial offering price as disclosed in the offering documents.
 For securities for which Wedbush participates as a distributor, Wedbush will receive a portion of the underwriting spread called the "selling concession," which varies by offering.

-If your Wedbush financial professional recommends a new issue bond or CD to you, you will be furnished with an offering document which will include details on the compensation we would receive, and a number of other important matters.
+If your Wedbush financial professional recommends a new issue bond or CD to you, you will be furnished with an offering document which will include details on the compensation we would re ceive, and a number of other important matters.

 Closed-End Funds ("CEFs").
 Each time you buy or sell shares of a CEF on the secondary markets, we will typically charge your brokerage account a commission.
 There is a minimum commission fee of \$70 per transaction, and the amount of the fee will increase from there as a percentage of the purchase or sale amount.
 The maximum commission (which can be discounted) is the greater of: 5% of the principal value or \$.10 per share.
-The dollar amount of the commission we charge will increase as the size of the trade increases (i.e., a larger trade will result in a larger commission), but the commission rate (i.e., as a percentage of the trade) will typically decrease as the size of the trade increases (i.e., a larger trade will result in a lower commission rate).
+The dollar amount of the commission rate (i.e., as a percentage of the trade increases (i.e., a larger trade will result in a larger commission), but the commission rate (i.e., as a percentage of the trade increases (i.e., a larger trade will result in a larger commission), but the commission rate (i.e., as a percentage of the trade) will typically decrease as the size of the trade increases (i.e., a larger trade will result in a lower commission rate).
 Therefore, for any given dollar amount of total trading, a small number of large trades will usually cost you less money than a large number of small trades.
 The commission amount will be reflected on your trade confirmation.